Skip to main content

 Tabbouleh

-Fresh parsley salad with bulgur, tomatoes, onions, lemon juice, olive oil.
-Refreshing side dish served with meals throughout Iraq.
+A parsley-heavy salad with bulgur, tomatoes, onions, lemon juice, and olive oil.
+It serves as a light, fresh side throughout Iraq.

 Allergens: